|

 It uses in large part former Santa Fe right of way to twist into

-City by 2010.
-The L.A. area, with some major transit missteps and fiascos along the
+L.A. area, with some major transit missteps and fiascos along the way,

-way, is still expanding its diverse rail system.
-Things, in
+is still expanding its diverse rail systems, with planning in various

 The view on this page shows a Long Beach-bound

-Blue Line train at the Pico station, at the fringes of
+Blue Line train by the Pico station, at the fringes of

 |